Can Jason Witten's return to the Cowboys be one of the best in sports history?

 Thanks to the offseason drama Brett Favre and Roger Clemens produced over the last 15 years, the term “coming out of retirement” has been somewhat cheapened.
-For it to be a true encore a player has to be out of the game for at least a year before returning and Lynch’s comeback is one of the biggest we have seen in years.
+For it to be a true encore a player has to be out of the game for at least a year before returning and Witten's comeback qualifies.

 Will he be successful?
 Only time will tell, but many other athletes have proven it can be done.
 Here are the five best encores in baseball, basketball, boxing, football and hockey.